The Lead Follow-Up Problem Nobody Talks About

 - Step 5: Review response time weekly as a team metric.
 Make it visible on a dashboard, not buried in reports.

 The lead follow-up problem is not a technology problem.
 It is an awareness problem.
 Most businesses do not know how slow they are, and by the time they realize it, the lead has already booked with someone who answered faster.
+If you are seeing flat conversion despite steady traffic, this is usually why your leads are not converting.
 Fix the first five minutes and the rest of the funnel gets dramatically easier.